Rules and regulations for import of vehicles to Kenya

 - Left hand drive vehicles can only be imported for special purposes e.g. ambulances, fire Tenders and large construction vehicles imported for projects and to be eventually donated to the Kenyan Government.

 Vehicle Roadworthiness Inspection - All pre-export vehicles destined for use in Kenya must undergo Roadworthiness Inspection (RWI).
-The inspection is conducted by JEVIC (Japan Export Vehicle Inspection Center) as per mandate from the Kenya Bureau of Standards.
+The inspection is conducted by JEVIC (Japan Export Vehicle Inspection Centre) as per mandate from the Kenya Bureau of Standards.
 Other companies mandated to carry out this inspection are Auto Terminal Japan Ltd (ATJ) and Quality Inspection Services Inc Japan (QISJ).

 - The inspection checks to ensure that the vehicles are not more than 8 years old, are right hand drive, have genuine mileage and that the vehicles pass a safety &mechanical inspection similar to the Japanese periodic inspection.